-You can find the route info and a map on a board at the trailhead near the parking lot.
 Sombrio Beach is a nice and easy 10-minute walk down the hill through a moss-covered forest.
 During winter, you will probably see surfers walking up and down the path.
+You can also find the route info and a map on a board at the trailhead near the parking lot.

 The trail descends about 200 metres to a junction where you can go left to East Sombrio Beach or right to West Sombrio Beach.
 It is about a 400-meters going either way.

 If you have time to visit only one of the beaches, we recommend East Sombrio Beach.
 This side of the beach is where the Hidden Waterfall is located and is also easier to reach.

 Turn left at the junction for East Sombrio Beach.
 Continue your hike through the tranquil forest.
 The trail is easy to walk on and is usually less muddy compared to the West Sombrio Beach trail.